i-ntERPrise/intERPrise/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 The objective is to ONLY use MODERN coding techniques.
 Our definition of when you are using ILE and RPG IV the way it should be, it will have most of the following attributes:
-•	*SRVPGM - Functions and Procedures bound into *SRVPGM and *PGM
-•	Activation Groups - NO execution in the DEFAULT (at least QILE named activation group) activation group (in general, bar exceptions)
+-*SRVPGM - Functions and Procedures bound into *SRVPGM and *PGM -Activation Groups - NO execution in the DEFAULT (at least QILE named activation group) activation group (in general, bar exceptions)
-•	BIF’s
+-BIF’s
-•	Single Instance, reusable code components
+-Single Instance, reusable code components
-•	Separation of concerns (aka MVC, aka “multi-tier” architecture)
+-Separation of concerns (aka MVC, aka “multi-tier” architecture)

 ILE C and ILE Cobol contributions are welcome, but MUST implement single Instance, reusable code components.